Bingohans/ansible-vps-provisioning/README.md

 ---

-## Features Automated
+## Project Evolution: From Bare-Metal to Containers

-This repository demonstrates a migration from a traditional to a modern deployment strategy:
+This repository demonstrates a deliberate migration from a traditional to a modern deployment strategy, showcasing a full application lifecycle management approach.

+Initially, the agents were installed directly on the host operating system ("bare-metal").
+While functional, this approach presented challenges with dependency management and scalability.
+The project was then evolved to deploy the agents as Docker containers, which is the current and recommended setup.

 * **`deploy-docker-agents.yml` (Recommended):** The primary playbook that deploys the observability agents as isolated Docker containers for a modern, scalable, and consistent setup.
 * **`cleanup-bare-metal.yml`:** A utility playbook designed to uninstall the previous bare-metal versions of these agents, facilitating a clean migration to the containerized approach.